liferay/liferay-docs/develop/tutorials/articles/localization/generating-language-props-and-translations.markdown

 can run it any time during development.
 It significantly reduces the time spent on the maintenance of translations.
 However, remember that a *machine* translation is generated by the Microsoft Translator.
-Machine translations can often come across as rude or (unintentionally) humorous.
+Machine translations can often come across as odd, rude, or unintentionally humorous.
 Sometimes they are simply inaccurate.
 Someone fluent in each language should review the translations before the translations are deployed to a production environment.